USDA 1890 Scholars Program

 Scholarship Sponsored by United States Department of Agriculture

-The USDA 1890 National Scholars Program is aimed at bolstering educational and career opportunities for students from rural or underserved communities around the country.
-It was established in 1992 as part of the partnership between USDA and the 1890 land-grant universities.
+The USDA 1890 National Scholars Program, established in 1992, is a strategic initiative designed to enhance educational and career prospects for students hailing from rural or underserved communities across the United States.
+This program is a product of the collaborative efforts between the USDA and the 1890 land-grant universities.

-USDA’s Office of Partnerships and Public Engagement (OPPE) manages the 1890 National Scholars Program, which is aimed at increasing the number of students from rural and underserved communities who study food, agriculture, natural resource and other related sciences.
-The scholarship provides recipients with full tuition, fees, books, room and board.
-Scholars attend one of the 1890 land-grant universities and pursue degrees in agriculture, food, natural resource sciences, or related academic disciplines.
-The scholarship may also include work experience at USDA.
-The program is a crucial part of USDA’s Next Generation efforts.
+The USDA's Office of Partnerships and Public Engagement (OPPE) oversees the 1890 National Scholars Program.
+The primary objective of this program is to augment the number of students from rural and underserved communities who choose to study food, agriculture, natural resource, and other related sciences.
+The scholarship covers full tuition, fees, books, room and board for the recipients.
+Scholars are given the opportunity to attend one of the 1890 land-grant universities and pursue degrees in agriculture, food, natural resource sciences, or related academic disciplines.
+The scholarship may also offer work experience at USDA.
+This program is a vital component of USDA’s Next Generation initiatives.

 - Alabama A&M University